 # # # #

 Try to develope a small series instead of a campagin.
 Make it a triology or (at maximum) plan for something that is meant to last for five sessions.
 Only start to entice players when you have the “mission/adventure” groundwork laid out.
-And tell your players up front (they now about problem right now already!).
+And tell your players up front (they know about problem right now already!).
 That will feed you with the fun of developing something while the game itself will not bog down because you don´t want to invest any more time.
 To make sure that you have the ground work, grab three cheap OSR moduls (or similiar readily available source) and TWEAK them into your world.
 Don´t hesitate to grab something that has NOTHING to do with your game world.
-After you are through with it, you will have ripped out half of it (perhaps including the heart) and replaced it with your own creation so a lot of people will be hardly pressed to even recognize the individual body parts… they will just see your Frankstein =)
+After you are through with it, you will have ripped out half of it (perhaps including the heart) and replaced it with your own creations, so a lot of people will be hardly pressed to even recognize the individual body parts… they will just see your Frankstein =)

 Think about pre-generated characters.
 And I mean like “offer a cast that is half set, half ready for your players to flesh out”.
 The players might not like it, but it will keep their time investment (and their potential frustration about it being gone with the wind of change) a bit lower while it still allows them to INVEST something into their characters.
 Make sure they have enough options ready. so.
-The fact that they will run for them with three or five missions (which can take a YEAR to finish, depending on how frequent you meet) will give them three to five “level ups” and the “I-make-it-MINE” changes all players want to have.
+The fact that they will play these PC for three or five missions (which can take a YEAR to finish, depending on how frequent you meet) will give them three to five “level ups” and the “I-make-it-MINE” changes all players want to have.

 Last but not least: adress your players and say them that you are sorry for all waist of time that happened up to now.
 Even if that is not changing a thing, it is the rigt thing to do.

 …and by the by… what is it that makes session prep a pain to you?
 Is it just the fact that it will lead to a SESSION?
 Is their perhaps something a player is doing that annoys you?
-Something one should not adres sin a blog but towards the player?
+Something one should not adress in a blog but towards the player?
 Or is it really just this “it-ain´t-not-my-thing”, thing? 🙂

 Over the last years I have been trying to get a proper campaign up and running.
 Most I get to is session 1.
 I long looked for a reason and after some self reflection I had to realize a hard truth.
 I enjoy preparing a campaign, with custom or tweaked rules, some pages of background, handouts.
 Creating the major players and then creating characters in that world.